 The Law Office of Cyrus Mor represents California residents who are denied unemployment insurance benefits by the Employment Development Department (EDD).
 Our unemployment lawyer represents our clients at California Unemployment Insurance Appeals Board (CUIAB) hearings in Los Angeles, Orange County, San Diego, and the Inland Empire.
 Contact our office today for a free consultation and case evaluation for your EDD appeal.

 What should you do if you are denied unemployment insurance benefits in California?

-The Law Office of Cyrus Mor is committed to providing cost-effective representation to assist you as your EDD Appeal Lawyer.
-Mor.
-Mor will analyze the evidence and facts of your case, prepare your written appeal, and will personally represent you at your EDD Appeal Hearing before an Administrative Law Judge.
+Our firm is committed to providing cost-effective representation to assist you with your EDD Appeal.
+Our Unemployment Lawyer will analyze the evidence and facts of your case, assist in the preparation of your written appeal, and will personally represent you at your EDD Appeal Hearing before an Administrative Law Judge.
 Our EDD appeal lawyer has extensive experience providing clients with legal services for EDD appeals in California.

 When you contact our unemployment attorney, you will be provided with a free consultation to asses whether good facts exist for your appeal.
 Our attorney will provide you with honest feedback about your case.